BIBI-Group/FoodWasteHackaton/README.md

 * Ingredient list
 * Weight per ingredient

+**Problem 1**: The dataset did not include annotation of ingredients compatible with the other datasets in FiftyOne format.

-We built a Python script to generate annotations compatible with the original datasets, and uploaded the results to the same Hugging Face dataset.
+**Solution**: We built a Python script to generate annotations compatible with the original datasets, and uploaded the results to the same Hugging Face dataset.

+**Problem 2**: Dataset B did not include vector representations for image similarity, clustering, or zero-shot classification.

+**Solution**: We generated CLIP-like embeddings for each image and added them to the FiftyOne dataset for future analysis (e.g., food type clustering or search).

+**Problem 3**: Inconsistent data formats (e.g., `kcal_after` stored as string in some samples and float in others)

+**Solution**: We developed a preprocessing script to convert all numeric attributes to float or int

 ---